chriscdn/with-context/README.md

 # @chriscdn/with-context

 A minimal context injection utility for Node.js built on [`AsyncLocalStorage`](https://nodejs.org/api/async_context.html#class-asynclocalstorage).
-Propagate values across async call chains without threading them through every function signature.
+Propagate values across async call chains without having to pass them manually.

 This package is still in early development, so use at your own risk.